nest/nest-simulator/doc/htmldoc/models/models-main.rst

 NESTML enables fast prototyping of new models using an easy to understand, yet powerful syntax, and combines this with high simulation performance through the automated generation of C++ code, suitable for use in NEST Simulator.

-NESTML combines:

-* fast prototyping
-* an easy to understand, yet powerful syntax
-* a flexible processing toolchain, written in Python
-* good simulation performance by means of code generation (C++ for NEST Simulator)

 .. seealso::

   See the :doc:`NESTML docs for installation details <nestml:index>`.